danielhones/alchemy/docs/method.md

 </center>

 In this method of ear training, we'll play a sequence consisting of four chords to establish the sound of the key.
-Then, we'll play one or more random notes simultaneously and learn to identify the sound of each note in that particular key.
+Then we'll play one or more random notes simultaneously and learn to identify the sound of each note in that particular key.

 ## Identifying the notes
 At first, trying to identify a note by listening for its function in a key is a daunting task.
-How on Earth can you hear a cadence, then a note, and then just pluck out its name from thin air?
+How can you hear a cadence, then a note, and then just pluck out its name from thin air?
 As with everything else, we start simply and progress in small increments.
-The example below plays a cadence, and then plays Do (or scale degree 1) in the key:
+The example below plays a cadence, and then plays Do in the key:

 <center>
 <audio controls id="cadence-and-do-example">